 - 1. Record the dates of objective status, e.g., response or progression, only during the time period in which the event occurred. - 2.
 The criteria for assessing response are specified in the protocol.
-For example in many solid tumor studies, overall objective status is determined per RECIST criteria by combining target lesions, non-target lesions, target lymph node lesions, non-target lymph node lesions and any new lesions or sites of disease.
+For example in many solid tumor studies, overall objective status is determined per RECIST criteria. - 3.
+Supporting documentation of response, relapse or progression must be submitted as required by the protocol.